 An important task of this study was to evaluate storm-induced beach profile change within the study area.
 The USACE model SBEACH, described earlier, was applied to calculate changes to the beaches and dunes during storm events and the water levels and wave heights landward of the shoreline.
 Model simulations were performed for 36 storms in the historical storm set, 22 unique beach profiles representative of the variable conditions along the study area, and for a range of possible future with-project and without-project beach profile conditions.
 A total of 19 SBEACH responses were identified to satisfy input requirements for overtopping and economic analyses.
 The 19 responses describe the morphological changes to the beach and dune and the wave and water level conditions landward at the shoreline.
-The modeled responses are subsequently processed using the multivariate Empirical Simulation Technique (EST) (Scheffner et al. 1999), a statistical procedure involving multiple life-cycle simulations for the development of frequency-of-occurrence relationships for nondeterministic multiparameter systems.
-The final product of the EST analysis is a set of frequency-of-occurrence relationships (i.e. storm water level or "stage"-frequency curves) for key beach and dune erosion responses and wave and water levels at the shoreline.
+The modeled responses are subsequently processed using the multivariate Empirical Simulation Technique (EST) (Scheffner et al. 1999), a statistical procedure involving multiple life-cycle simulations for the development of frequency-of-occurrence relationships (i.e. storm water level or "stage"-frequency curves) for key beach and dune erosion responses and wave and water levels at the shoreline.